HakurouKen/douban.fm-api/README.md

 Add the channel to the favorites.
 #### Parameters
 * *cid*<br/>
-the id of the song
+the id of the channel

 #### Response
 the status of the operation